 CURRENT VACANCIES IN THE WESTERN DISTRICT OF OKLAHOMA

-There are no job announcements at this time.
+There are no vacancy announcements at this time.

 The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer.
 Except where otherwise provided by law, there will be no discrimination based on color, race, religion, national origin, politics, marital status, disability, age, sex, sexual orientation, status as a parent, membership or nonmembership in an employee organization, or personal favoritism.
 The Department of Justice welcomes and encourages applications from persons with physical and mental disabilities.
 The Department is firmly committed to satisfying its affirmative obligations under the Rehabilitation Act of 1973 to ensure that persons with disabilities have every opportunity to be hired and advanced on the basis of merit within the Department of Justice.
 This agency provides reasonable accommodation to applicants with disabilities where appropriate.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify the agency.
 Determinations on request for reasonable accommodation will be made on a case-by-case basis.